chami98/Haulmatic-Task/README.md

 ### Getting Started

-To run the Front End locally:
+To run the Front End locally

 1. Clone this repository.
 2. Navigate to the `client` directory.